 “What do you think you’re going to do?
 Walk in and get the information?
 I doubt it.
 Those guys we’re going to see, they’re the worst of the worst.
 That area of level 67 is filled with the less successful, but equally as brutal, criminal element.
 If you’re going down there, we need to head back to Joe’s and get the big guns.
 We’re not walking into that place and coming back alive.”

 I hated to think it, but she was right.
-These guys weren't the kind to question good business; they couldn't afford to.
-If my target was looking to disappear, they'd help.
-They couldn't do it well as the yakuza, or some high end smugglers like the Crimson Rail, but they could get the job done.
+These guys weren’t the kind to question good business; they couldn’t afford to.
+If my target was looking to disappear, they’d help.
+They couldn’t do it well as the Yakuza, or some high end smugglers like the Crimson Rail, but they could get the job done.
 Quick and dirty, but effective.
 “Yeah, I know.
-Let's head back and see what he knows about these guys.”
+Let’s head back and see what he knows about these guys.”

 He took one look at me and Amy, and realized that she was either a very good thief or a terrible liar.
-“She's got some nice stuff.
-I'll bet she has plenty of money.
+“She’s got some nice stuff.
+I’ll bet she has plenty of money.
 Now hand it over.”
 I sighed, took one good look at the kid, and relaxed.
 I put my hands down at my sides, near the pistol on my hip.
-He didn't see it beneath my coat.
-“I'm not kidding man, I'll do it!”
+He didn’t see it beneath my coat.
+“I’m not kidding man, I’ll do it!”
 And with that, he pointed the gun at Amy.
-She didn't move, but I did.
-I reached out and pushed the gun out of the way just as he pulled the trigger, and drove my knee into his kidney.
+She didn’t move, but I did.
+I reached out and pushed the gun out of the way just as he pulled the trigger, and drove the heel of my boot into his kidney.
 He let out an oof and hit the ground, hard.
 I pulled the gun out of his hand, and put the safety on.
 He looked up at me with terror, and I bent down.

-“I'm not going to kill you, kid.
+“I’m not going to kill you, kid.
 In fact, you can have your gun back.
-But if I see you again, I'll shoot you without a thought.
+But if I see you again, I’ll shoot you without a thought.
 Now, get out of here.
 With that, I pulled the magazine, cleared the chamber, and put them in his pocket.
 I handed him the empty gun and started walking away.
 I turned my head as he grabbed the magazine from his pocket.
-I just said “You put that magazine in the gun, I'll shoot you before you get one chambered,” then I pulled my gun from its holster and let it hang in my hand, just to show him I wasn't kidding.
+I just said “You put that magazine in the gun, I’ll shoot you before you get one chambered,” then I pulled my gun from its holster and let it hang in my hand, just to show him I wasn’t kidding.
 He put the magazine back in his pocket, and sat down with his head hanging.
 Amy turned to me with gratitude in her eyes and smiled.
-She wasn't the violent type either.
+She wasn’t the violent type either.
 As they said in the old days, “Violence begets violence.”
 Far be it from me to be the cause of such violence, regardless of the situation.
-I'm more of the “ending violence” type.
+I’m more of the “ending violence” type.
 Anyway, such a beautiful girl shouldn’t have to see the kind of brutality that human nature causes.

 We made it to Joe’s without further interruption, and he opened the door for us.
 He was prepared, with a few finer pieces of weaponry on the counter.
 He waited until we got in and sat down before briefing us.
 “Ok, the people you’re looking for are not your friendly types.
 They make the Crimson Rail look like a charity case.
 And you really don’t want to piss them off.
 They’ll kill you for finding them, or kill you for just trying.
 You’ve got a few options; stake it out, wait for our guy to walk out.
 That could be a problem, since he left the Crimson Rail almost eight hours ago.
 He could be done and long gone.
 Which means watching the place could be a costly waste of time.
 Option two, you walk in and ask nicely, at the barrel of a gun.
 They won’t respond too well to that, but it’s the fastest way.
 You just have to make sure that they don’t call reinforcements.
 So, what’s it going to be?”